From Debate Stage, Trump Declines To Denounce White Supremacy

 BIDEN: Do it.
 Say it.

 TRUMP: You want to call them?
 What do you want to call them?
-Give me a name, give me a name, go ahead, who would you like me to condemn?
+Give me a name, give me a name, go ahead — who would you like me to condemn?

 WALLACE: White supremacists, white supremacists and right-wing militia.

 TRUMP: Proud Boys, stand back and stand by.
-But I'll tell you what, somebody's got to do something about antifa and the left.
-Because this is not a right-wing problem, this is a left-wing problem.
+But I'll tell you what: Somebody's got to do something about antifa and the left.
+Because this is not a right-wing problem — this is a left-wing problem.

-BIDEN: His own FBI director said ...
-Antifa is an idea, not an organization.
+BIDEN: His own FBI director said ... antifa is an idea, not an organization.
 Not militias.

 TRUMP: Oh, you gotta be kidding.